letstri/vaxee/docs/why.md

 # Introduction

 Having worked on **many** projects and frameworks, I've developed my **own vision** of the perfect state manager for **Vue 3**.
 After googling for a while and **not finding** anything similar, I decided to create _my own_.
-By establishing the basic functionality in Vaxee, the features that were missing in other state managers will gradually be added.
+By establishing the basic functionality in `Vaxee`, the features that were missing in other state managers will gradually be added.

 ## Why Do You Need Vaxee?